When you’ve explored Cadiz, you might want to venture to the surroundings too. And you really should.

 Punta Umbria

-Punta Umbria is one of the most quaint beach towns in Huelva and can be reached by car as a day trip from Cadiz in just over 2 hours passing through Seville’s ring road.
+Punta Umbria is one of the most quaint beach towns in Huelva and can be reached by car as a day trip from Cadiz in just over 2 hours, passing through Seville’s ring road.
 Public transport will take too long, so I suggest getting a rental car if you don’t already have one.

 As an old fisherman’s village, you can still see a whole lot of fishing boats nestled up in the Canal de Chate O Ciate that cuts Punta Umbria into a small peninsula with the other side of town facing the Atlantic Ocean.

-It’s not hard to imagine that Punta Umbria boasts some of the best beaches in Huelva with a spectacular natural area leading to other beaches like La Bota beach and other small beach towns like El Rompido.
+It’s not hard to imagine that Punta Umbria boasts some of the best beaches in Huelva, with a spectacular natural area leading to other beaches like La Bota Beach and other small beach towns like El Rompido.

 Huelva

-The city of Huelva might not be the first place you think of when you’re considering day trips from Cadiz.
-Yet, the lesser-visited city might surprise you.
-There are a lot of cool things to do in Huelva and it makes for a nice place where you can actually see the main sites in just a day.
+But there are a lot of cool things to do in Huelva, and it makes for a nice place where you can actually see the main sites in just a day.
+I was super impressed with Huelva, and it’s so different from the rest of the Andalusian cities!

 Another popular tourist attraction is the Casa Colon with its modern exhibition and enchanting gardens.
-If you want to get out of the city for a bit, go for a walk in Zafra Park where you’ll find a whole lot of interesting, quirky statues and colorful rose gardens.
+If you want to get out of the city for a bit, go for a walk in Zafra Park, where you’ll find a whole lot of interesting, quirky statues and colorful rose gardens.

 Reflections on Cadiz day trips

-There is no doubt there are a lot of fun day trips from Cadiz to do.
-What I love the most with Cadiz as a base is that you have the beach and lots of nice bars to enjoy when you get back from your day trip.
+What I love most about Cadiz as a base is that you have the beach and lots of nice bars to enjoy when you get back from your day trip, too.

-It’s also one of the Andalusian cities that really makes you feel that you’re in Spain as it’s not so infused by tourists and expats as other destinations.
-This means prices are still quite normal too.
-How long this will last, it’s hard to say as it’s grown to become one of the big cruise ports in southern Spain.
+It’s also one of the Andalusian cities that really makes you feel that you’re in Spain, as it’s not so infused by tourists and expats as other destinations.

 Make sure you always travel responsibly and think about the consequences of your actions for the locals, animals, and nature when you travel.